GabeScott/standard-works-vault/General Conference/2013 October - To My Grandchildren.md

 # To My Grandchildren

-*By Henry B. Eyring - First Counselor in the First Presidency*
+By President Henry B. Eyring - *First Counselor in the First Presidency*

 *Given in the October session of the 2013 General Conference*

+>*There is one overarching commandment that will help us to meet the challenges and lead to the heart of a happy family life.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2013/10/to-my-grandchildren?lang=eng)

 This year our first two grandchildren will be married.
 Within a few years as many as 10 of their cousins are likely to reach a point in their lives where they will follow into the wonderful world of family creation.

 That happy prospect has caused me deep contemplation as they have asked me for advice.
 Essentially they have asked, “What choices could I make that will lead me to happiness?”
-And on the other hand, “What choices are likely to lead me to unhappiness?”
+And on the other hand, “What choices are likely to lead me to *un*happiness?”

 Heavenly Father has made each of us unique.
 No two of us have exactly the same experiences.
 No two families are alike.
 So it is not surprising that advice about how to choose happiness in family life is hard to give.
 Yet a loving Heavenly Father has set the same path to happiness for all of His children.
 Whatever our personal characteristics or whatever will be our experiences, there is but one plan of happiness.
 That plan is to follow all the commandments of God.